Cannizzaro reaction: Scope

 Due to the strongly alkaline reaction conditions, aldehydes that have alpha hydrogen atom(s) instead undergo deprotonation there, leading to enolates and possible aldol reactions.
 Under ideal conditions the reaction produces 50% of both the alcohol and the carboxylic acid (it takes two aldehydes to produce one acid and one alcohol).
 This can be economically viable if the products can be separated and both have a value; the commercial conversion of furfural into furfuryl alcohol and 2-furoic acid is an example of this.
 Alternatively, higher yields of one product (usually the alcohol) can be achieved in the crossed Cannizzaro reaction, in which a sacrificial aldehyde is used in combination with a more valuable chemical.
 In this variation, the reductant is formaldehyde, which is oxidized to sodium formate and the other aldehyde chemical is reduced to the alcohol.
 Thus, the yield of the valuable chemical is high, although the atom economy can be low.
 The final stage in the synthesis of pentaerythritol is an example.

 A solvent-free reaction has been reported involving grinding liquid 2-chlorobenzaldehyde with potassium hydroxide in a mortar and pestle:

 Variations

 In the Tishchenko reaction, the base used is an alkoxide rather than hydroxide, and the product is an ester rather than the separate alcohol and carboxylate groups.
 After the nucleophilic base attacks an aldehyde, the resulting new oxygen anion attacks another aldehyde to give a hemiacetal linkage between two of the formerly aldehyde-containing reactants rather than undergoing tetrahedral collapse.
 Eventually tetrahedral collapse does occur, giving the stable ester product.

 Certain ketones can undergo a Cannizzaro-type reaction, transferring one of their two carbon groups rather than the hydride that would be present on an aldehyde.

+A nitrogen variant was discovered in 2024.
+In this aza-Cannizzaro reaction, the aldehyde portions of two glyoxylic acid molecules react in an ammonium-rich aqueous solution at neutral pH react and disproportionate to form an amine and an amide.
+The key hydride-transfer step is thought to occur from the hemiaminal derived from one aldehyde to the iminium derived from the other aldehyde.
+This specific example is possibly relevant to prebiotic chemistry and chemical ecosystems because the precursors are thought to have existed well before life began and the reaction provides a viable prebiotic pathway for nitrogen incorporation and the synthesis of glycine, a common α-amino acid.